Tokina AF 28-70mm f/2.8 AT-X Pro SV - Review / Test Report - Analysis

 Canon EOS (APS-C)

 Page 2 of 2

-The lens shows some quite pronounced barrel distortions at 28mm changing
+The lens shows some quite pronounced barrel distortion at 28mm changing

-to slight pincushion distortions at 40mm and 70mm.
+to slight pincushion distortion at 40mm and 70mm.

 The AF 28-70mm f/2.8 AT-X Pro SV is a full frame lens so it can take advantage